The Sermon (band): Signed to Kama Sutra

 In its November 22 article, Record World stated that Buddah Records had reactivated its Kama Sutra label and along with The Jaggerz, The Sermon (referred to as The Sir Men) had been signed to Kama Sutra.
 The master of their single had been acquired from Thunderbird by promotion director Marty Thau and the single was to appear on Kama Sutra.
 This came about as a result of the group being discovered by Buddah's mid-West operations manager, Jack Hakim.
 By 1970, and now credited to The Sermon, the single was released on Kama Sutra KA 501.
-Due to lack of promotion of them by their label who were concentrating on other artists which included Morris Levy promoting "The Rapper" by The Jaggerz instead of their single, the group broke up in January, 1970.
+Due to lack of promotion by their label, who were concentrating on other artists, including Morris Levy promoting "The Rapper" by The Jaggerz over their single, the group broke up in January 1970.
 A review of the single in the January 31 issue of Cashbox said that the single had a sound that demands a second listen and could crop up in the Top 40 with little difficulty.
 By April, 1970, the record was at #7, just ahead of Aretha Franklin's "Call Me" in the Record World "ONE STOP Top Ten" chart.
 For two weeks in September, it was #1 on the WOLF-AM weekly vinyl survey.
 It also hung around in the local chart for nine weeks along with the national hits.